COVID-19 research

 ComFluCov

-University of Bristol and University Hospitals Bristol and Weston
+University of Bristol, University Hospitals Bristol and Weston NHS

-vaccines should be given at the same time as flu vaccines.
+vaccines at the same time as the recommended influenza (flu)

 The study will look at the side effects and immune response